kartik-venugopal/aural-player/README.md

 - Sound effects: Graphic equalizer, Pitch shift, Time stretch, Reverb, Delay, Filter
 - Recording of clips in AAC/ALAC/AIFF formats
 - Track segment looping
-- Autoplay (upon app startup and/or when tracks are added)
+- Configurable autoplay (on app startup and/or when tracks are added)
 - Display of ID3 and iTunes metadata, including artwork (when available)
 - Grouping of tracks by artist/album/genre for convenient playlist browsing
 - Favorites list and recent items lists for added convenience